Barbarpotato/fleet_management_system/README.md

 | Approver | `aapprover1@example.com` | `approver123` |

 ## Application Usage Guide

+For Temporary Demonstration, the application can be access via : `http://itstaging.samamajuprima.co.id:3003/login` Feel free to accessing and give the feedback.

 1.  **Login:**
     Navigate to the application URL (e.g., `http://localhost:3000/login`) and log in with the provided credentials.